 - Vegetarian menu

-- Relax next to the swimming pool, with its fantastic views over the surrounding woodland
+- Relax next to the unheated swimming pool, with its fantastic views over the surrounding woodland

 - Rent a mountain bike or head off on foot to explore the rolling hills and forests of this beautiful corner of Tuscany

 - Meander around Chianti, stopping at vineyards to taste the very best local wines.
-The region’s heartland is around the town of Greve, an hour away
+The region’s heartland is around the town of Greve (60 minutes away)

-- Get to know Siena (40 minutes away), with its exquisite medieval townscape, glorious Gothic architecture and distinctive black-and-white striped cathedral
+- Get to know Siena, with its exquisite medieval townscape, glorious Gothic architecture and distinctive monochrome cathedral (40 minutes away)

-- Visit Florence (just over an hour’s drive), cradle of the Renaissance and home to the famous Uffizi gallery, the Ponte Vecchio, the beautiful red-roofed Duomo, myriad churches and excellent eateries
+- Visit Florence, cradle of the Renaissance and home to the famous Uffizi gallery, the Ponte Vecchio, the beautiful red-roofed Duomo and excellent eateries (70 minutes away)

 - Stroll around gorgeous hilltop towns and enjoy long, lazy lunches in the sunshine.
 We like Montepulciano, Montalcino and San Gimignano

-- Take a cookery class back at Castello di Gargonza, where you’ll learn how to make the local pici pasta, as well as ragout and traditional sauces, before eating it all for lunch.
-Tailored bread- and pizza-making lessons can also be arranged for families
+- Back at Castello di Gargonza, take a cookery class and make the local pici pasta, as well as ragout and traditional sauces, before eating it all for lunch

 Activities on site or nearby include: